sjkelleyjr/Deadlock/scenes/jira_internal_politics.md

 - Presents this as a "strategic initiative" and "cost-saving measure"

 **Alex's Discovery**:
-- Finds out the system was built by ByteSkip
+- Finds out the system was built by ByteSauce
 - Discovers it's been in development for 18 months
 - Realizes it's missing basic features that the old system had
 - Documents the absurdity for future reference